appnexus/lucid/CONTRIBUTING.md

 1. Clone the repo and install dependencies with `npm install`.
 2. Make a GitHub issue before doing any significant amount of work.
 Make sure the core team approves your idea.
 This step is really important.
 If you skip this, your PR might be rejected.
 3. Run `npm test` to lint and test, and `npm run dev` to see the docs.
 Don't commit before fixing all errors and warnings.
+4. Ensure your changes work properly on the latest versions of Chrome, Firefox, Safari, and IE. Currently this step includes some manual testing.
-4. Reference the issue's number in your commit.
+5. Reference the issue's number in your commit.
 E.g.: "Did this #12".
-5. Make a pull request.
+6. Make a pull request.

 ## Process